Identical particle and lepton mass effects in the decay $H\to Z^\ast(\to\tau^+\tau^-)+Z^\ast(\to\tau^+\tau^-)$

 \subsection{Acknowledgments}

 This work was supported by the Estonian Institutional Research Support under grant No.~IUT2-27, by the Estonian Science Foundation under grant No.~8769, and by the European Regional Development Fund under Grant No.~TK133.
-We would like to thank A.~Denner, M.~Rauch and J.~Wang for useful discussions.
+We would like to thank A.~Denner, M.~Rauch and J.~Wang for useful discussions and S.~Dittmaier for hints related to the state-of-the-art Monte Carlo codes {\sc Prophecy4f} and {\sc Hto4L}.
 S.G.\ acknowledges the support by the Mainz Institute of Theoretical Physics (MITP) and by the centers of excellence PRISMA and PRISMA+.
-This paper is finished in greatful remembrance on our deceased colleague J\"urgen G. K\"orner who initiated this research.
+This paper is finished in grateful remembrance on our deceased colleague J\"urgen G. K\"orner who initiated this research.

 \begin{appendix}